usc-isi-i2/SemanticLabelingService/README.md

 ###Swagger
-To view documentation for each of the endpoints and try it out with data, go to [http://petstore.swagger.io/](http://petstore.swagger.io/) and paste `http://localhost:5000/api/spec.json` into the address bar the top of the page and click explore.
+To view documentation for each of the endpoints and try it out with data, go to  `http://localhost:5000/api/spec.html#!/spec`.
 For some reason it always starts with all of the endpoints hidden, so don't forget to click on "Show/Hide" or "List Operations".
 Here is approximately what it should look like after listing all of the endpoints:
 <center><img src="readme_data/overview.png" alt="Data Structure" style="width: 85%"/></center>